maxplanck-ie/TheWhoTheWhatTheHuh/README.md

   * Comments need to be on separate lines and can be preceded by either `#` or `;`.
   * The order of things doesn't matter.
   * Quotes should not be used! `fastqc=/usr/bin/fastqc` is not the same as `fastqc="/usr/bin/fastqc"`!
-  * All mentioned setting *must* be present!
+  * All mentioned settings **must** be present!
 There's currently no method to support skipping steps if a line is blank or absent!

 Dependencies
 ============